danieljsharpe/DISCOTRESS/documentation.md

 **DIMREDUCTION** _str_ _long double_
   mandatory if **WRAPPER DIMREDN**, which initialises a special wrapper class that does not perform the usual code function, which is to simulate A<-B transition paths, and instead instructs the program to simulate many short trajectories starting from each community, each of length in time equal to the float argument.
 These trajectories are printed to files _walker.x.y.dat_, where _x_ is the ID of the community, and _y_ is the iteration number for that community.
 Trajectory information is written to files whenever a trajectory transitions to a new community.
 The total number of trajectories that are to be simulated starting from each community is listed in the file given as the string arg.
 This calculation is parallelised, using a number of threads equal to **NTHREADS** (defaults to maximum number of threads available).
 This calculation is compatible with two algorithms to propagate individual trajectories: **TRAJ KPS**, and **TRAJ MCAMC** (without **MEANRATE**).
 The communities of nodes must be specified (**COMMSFILE** keyword). **NABPATHS**, **MAXIT**, and **BINFILE** keywords are ignored.
 This setup is incompatible with specification of an initial condition via the **INITCONDFILE** keyword, and with the **NODESAFILE** and **NODESBFILE** keywords.
 Instead, a local equilibrium within the starting community is assumed as the initial probability distribution for each trajectory.
 Note that **WRAPPER DIMREDN** requires both this keyword and **DUMPINTVLS** to be set.

+## Optional keywords related to exact numerical analysis of the dynamics by state reduction methods

+The following keywords are used in combination with the keywords **WRAPPER NONE** and **TRAJ KPS**.
+Use of any of the following keywords overrides the default functionality of DISCOTRESS, which is to simulate dynamical paths, and instead instructs the program to perform a state reduction procedure to exactly compute one or more dynamical quantities associated with nodes, in a numerically stable manner. **NABPATHS** must be set to some arbitrary number >0.
+The **COMMITTOR**, **ABSORPTION**, **MFPT** and **GTH** keywords can be used together in any combination.
+The computations performed with the **FUNDAMENTALRED** and **FUNDAMENTALIRRED** keywords are standalone operations.

+**COMMITTOR**
+  specifies that a state reduction procedure is performed to compute the committor probabilities for all nodes.
+The _communities.dat_ file must specify precisely three communities; the A set, the B set, and the set of all other nodes ("I").
+The committor probabilities are written to the files *committor\_AB.dat* and *committor\_BA.dat* (for A<-B and B<-A directions, respectively).
+Note that the committor probabilities determined by this method are for each node, and the calculation is exact and deterministic (unlike calculation of the committor probabilities for the bins from simulation data, cf the **BINSFILE** keyword).

+**ABSORPTION**
+  specifies that a state reduction procedure is performed to compute the absorption probabilities.
+The probabilities b\_ij that a trajectory initialised from the non-absorbing node i is absorbed at node j are written to the file *absorption.dat* in the format "i / j / b\_ij".
+Given an initial occupation probability distribution (which, by default, is assumed to be a local equilibrium within the initial set B), the absorption probabilities for each absorbing node are printed in the output.

+**FUNDAMENTALRED**
+  specifies that a state reduction algorithm is used to compute the fundamental matrix of an absorbing (i.e. reducible) Markov chain.
+The (i,j) edge weights n\_ij of the renormalised network resulting from this procedure are the expected numbers of times that the j-th node is visited along first passage paths initialised from the i-th node.
+These values are written to the file *fundamentalred.dat* in the format "i / j / n\_ij".
+The node visitation probabilities can be computed from this information if the committor probabilities are also known.

+**FUNDAMENTALIRRED**
+  specifies that a state reduction algorithm is used to compute the fundamental matrix of an irreducible Markov chain.
+The (i,j) edge weights z\_ij of the renormalised network resulting from this procedure are the elements of the fundamental matrix, the trace of which gives the Kemeny constant (average mixing time) for the Markov chain.
+These values are written to the file *fundamentalirred.dat* in the format "i / j / z\_ij", and the Kemeny constant is printed in the output.

+**MFPT**
+  specifies that a state reduction procedure is performed to compute mean first passage times (MFPT).
+The MFPTs m\_iA for transitions from non-absorbing nodes i to the set of absorbing nodes A are written to the file *mfpt.dat* in the format "i / m\_iA".
+Given an initial occupation probability distribution (which, by default, is assumed to be a local equilibrium within the initial set B), the A<-B MFPT is printed in the output.
+If the initial mean waiting times of nodes are set to the initial mean number of steps to exit (i.e. equal to unity for all nodes), then the MFPTs are in fact the mean first passage path lengths.

+**GTH**
+  specifies that the stationary probability distribution (which exists if the Markov chain is irreducible) is computed using the Grassmann-Taksar-Heyman (GTH) algorithm.
+The input file *stat_prob.dat* must be provided, but its contents are not used.
+The stationary probabilities determined by the GTH algorithm are written to the file *stat_prob_gth.dat*.

 ## Other optional keywords

 **MAXIT** _int_